 - Since cached data is stale data, you need to consider your application's tolerance for stale data in specific scenarios.

-When your application is performing a high volume of reads on the datastore, one way to keep your datastore from being overloaded with requests is to cache heavily requested documents.
+When your application is performing a high volume of reads on the database, one way to keep your database from being overloaded with requests is to cache heavily requested documents.
 You can then use the cache to read the documents.
-With this pattern, the cache will be continually updated with the most recent documents, you would then write to the to the cache once a document was successfully created on the datastore, and then client requests would check the cache before checking the datastore for documents.
+With this pattern, the cache will be continually updated with the most recent documents, you would then write to the cache once a document was successfully created on the datastore, and then client requests would check the cache before checking the datastore for documents.

-Caches are great for counts and sums because they reduce the need to perform complex queries to get a totals or sums.
-You can proactively update the count or sum in the cache as you go and then when a request comes in to retrieve the value from the cache, if the value is not there then run the expensive query to get the value and post it to the cache for next time.
+Caches are great for counts and other aggregates such as mean, median, min, max, standard deviation, etc. By storing aggregates in the cache, you reduce the need to perform complex queries against the database.
+You can proactively update the count or sum in the cache after the data is stored in the database.
+When a request comes in, retrieve the value from the cache.
+If the value does not reside in the cache, then run the expensive query to get the value and post it to the cache for next time.

-Searching can also be an expensive process and if the same search is run over and over why re-do the extra work if nothing has changed.
-By using the cache service you can push all the result of a given search into the cache and when that search is run again simply return the results from the cache.
+Searching can be an expensive process.
+If the same search repeatedly, why redo the extra work if nothing has changed.
+By using the cache service you can push all the results of a given search into the cache.
+When that search is run again simply return the results from the cache.
 This use case is similar to the data cache but instead of caching a single document per key, you are caching a set of documents per key from the search request.
 You may want to only have these items live in the cache for a short period of time.
-You can use the ttl property tp specify how long you want to cache a given key/value pair.
+You can use the ttl property to specify how long you want to cache a given key/value pair.

 Do you have a use case you would like to share?